dariedee/NextJSxTailwind-login-page/README.md

-# NextJSxTailwind-login-page
+# TypeScript-with-TailWind-CSS-Login-Page

-This is a login page with a link to a sign up page built in Next.js using Tailwind CSS.
+This is a login page with a link to a sign up page built in Next.js using TypeScript & Tailwind CSS.

 ## Prerequisites